 A creative environment that promotes learning through exploration and discovery.

-The kindergarten (5/6s) program encourages children to learn through experiences.
+The kindergarten (5/6s) program encourages children to learn through experiences as they begin their journey in elementary school.
 Our child-centered curriculum introduces concepts in mathematics and literacy while focusing on core themes like community and culture.

-The formative year of kindergarten offers children a strong foundation in how to relate to the people, materials, and environment within their school community.
-Young learners begin to expand their worldview and discover how to interact with others in a shared space.
+The formative year of kindergarten offers children a strong foundation in how to relate to the people, materials, and environment within their private school community on New York City’s Upper West Side.
+In our full-day program, young learners begin to expand their worldview and discover how to interact with others in a shared space.

 Social and emotional development is an important focus of our curriculum.
 Children are encouraged to think about concepts like fairness and equality through their interactions with one another.
 An appreciation of different cultures is woven into everyday learning, in music, stories, and class discussion.